Dre-Tas/DynaHub/README.md

 ## Current limitations
 (*) Right now DynaHub is unable to read complex repository structures.
 At the moment it will pick up all the elements that are at the repo's root level or one level below (folders)
 ![DynaHub Struc](/imgs/FoldStruct.png)

+Nothing under this level will be picked up.
+For now.

 ## Future features
 * Handle more complex repo structures